denisabd/narrator/README.md

 cat(narrative_enhanced)
 ```

-The company’s Total Sales across all Regions have reached a remarkable
+The company’s Total Sales across all Regions has reached an impressive
-figure of 38790478.4.
-Outlying Regions by Sales are NA, which has
+38790478.4, showcasing its strong market presence.
+Among the Outlying
+Regions, North America (NA) dominates with a total sales value of
+18079736.4, accounting for 46.6% of total sales.
+Additionally, the
+Europe, Middle East, and Africa (EMEA) region follows, with a sales
+value of 13555412.7, contributing to 34.9% of total sales.

+Analyzing the sales data further indicates that in North America,
+notable product categories by sales are Food & Beverage, generating a
-generated sales figures of 18079736.4, accounting for 46.6% of the total
+substantial sales value of 7392821 and accounting for 40.9% of total
 sales.
+Electronics, with sales value of 3789132.7, is also a significant
+product category, contributing 21% to total sales.
+Similarly, in the
+EMEA region, Food & Beverage is the top product category, responsible
-Following closely is EMEA, responsible for sales figures of
+for generating a sales value of 5265113.2, contributing to 38.8% of
-13555412.7, representing 34.9% of the total sales.

-Analysing the sales figures for the NA market, we can identify two
-significant products that have achieved excellent results.
-Food &
-Beverage led the way with an outstanding 7392821 in sales, comprising
-40.9% of the market share.
-Electronics followed closely with sales
-figures of 3789132.7, accounting for an estimated 21% market share.

-In the EMEA market, we also see impressive figures of sales for the Food
-& Beverage sector with 5265113.2 accounting for 38.8% market share, and
-Electronics achieving sales of 3182803.4, accounting for an estimated
+total sales.
+Electronics come in second, with a sales value of
-23.5% of the market.
+3182803.4, accounting for 23.5% of sales in the EMEA region.

-Combined, Food & Beverage and Electronics products have driven the
-Outlying Products by Sales with notable figures of 15543469.7 and
-8608962.8, which represent 40.1% and 22.2% of the market share,
-respectively.
+Overall, when considering outlying products by sales for all regions,
+Food & Beverage category remains dominant.
+It has registered a sales
+value of 15543469.7, contributing to 40.1% of total sales.
+Electronics
+come in second among outlying products with a sales value of 8608962.8,
+representing 22.2% of total outlying sales.

 ### Translation